Energy Efficiency DirectiveEED vs EPBDScope comparison

 EED vs EPBD energy-efficiency and building-performance duties

-Use this comparison to separate the Energy Efficiency Directive's energy-use obligations from EPBD building energy-performance evidence.
+Separate the Energy Efficiency Directive's energy-use obligations from EPBD building energy-performance requirements and evidence.

-The EED side covers enterprise energy management and audits, public-sector efficiency duties, data-centre reporting, and energy-saving policy measures.
-The EPBD side is limited to the building-performance context needed for this comparison.
+The EED side covers enterprise energy management and audits, public-sector efficiency duties, data-centre reporting, and energy-saving measures.
+The EPBD side covers building-performance requirements, renovation, certificates, technical systems, and zero-emission buildings.

 Author